History of television: Color television

 As early as 1940 Baird had started work on a fully electronic system he called the "Telechrome".
 Early Telechrome devices used two electron guns aimed at either side of a phosphor plate.
 Using cyan and magenta phosphors, a reasonable limited-color image could be obtained.
 He also demonstrated the same system using monochrome signals to produce a 3D image (called "stereoscopic" at the time).
 A demonstration on August 16, 1944, was the first example of a practical color television system.
 Work on the Telechrome continued and plans were made to introduce a three-gun version for full color.
 This used a patterned version of the phosphor plate, with the guns aimed at ridges on one side of the plate.
 However, Baird's untimely death in 1946 ended development of the Telechrome system.

 Similar concepts were common through the 1940s and 1950s, differing primarily in the way they re-combined the colors generated by the three guns.
 The Geer tube was similar to Baird's concept but used small pyramids with the phosphors deposited on their outside faces, instead of Baird's 3D patterning on a flat surface.
 The penetron used three layers of phosphor on top of each other and increased the power of the beam to reach the upper layers when drawing those colors.
 The chromatron used a set of focusing wires to select the colored phosphors arranged in vertical stripes on the tube.

 One of the great technical challenges of introducing color broadcast television was the desire to conserve bandwidth, potentially three times that of the existing black-and-white standards, and not use an excessive amount of radio spectrum.
-In the United States, after considerable research, the National Television Systems Committee approved an all-electronic Compatible color system developed by RCA, which encoded the color information separately from the brightness information and greatly reduced the resolution of the color information in order to conserve bandwidth.
+In the United States, after considerable research, the National Television Systems Committee approved an all-electronic Compatible color system developed by RCA, which encoded the color information separately from the brightness information and greatly reduced the resolution of the color information to conserve bandwidth.
 The brightness image remained compatible with existing black-and-white television sets at slightly reduced resolution, while color televisions could decode the extra information in the signal and produce a limited-resolution color display.
 The higher-resolution black-and-white and lower-resolution color images combine in the brain to produce a seemingly high-resolution color image.
 The NTSC standard represented a major technical achievement.